An objective is a statement in specific and measurable terms that describes what you intend to achieve.

 Specific

 What specifically is to be achieved?
 What results are to be achieved through the proposed actions?
-Keeping objectives simple ensures they are clear and specific.
+Keeping objectives simple can ensure they are clear and specific.
 This also reduces the chance for disputes or confusion for reviewers.
 Complex objectives should be broken into sub-objectives.
 This allows individuals to focus their efforts and guides them in marshaling the resources necessary to achieve results.

 Measurable

-How will you know how when an objective has been achieved?
+How will you know when an objective has been achieved?
 Some objectives can be measured quantitatively; others must be measured qualitatively.
 What data will be used to measure/track if the objectives are being accomplished?

 Achievable

 An achievable time frame must be set for reaching each objective.
 Consider assigning specific target dates not only for the performance objective itself, but also for each lesser milestone.
-Remember to be specific toward achieving results, and guide action in a results-oriented way toward the objective.
+Remember to be specific toward achieving results and guide action in a results-oriented way toward the objective.